smitdalt/machine-learning/README.md

 2-2-3 (class hours/week, laboratory hours/week, credits)

-2 hours of weekly lectures and 2-hour labs are provided each week.
 Lectures are augmented with hands-on tutorials using Jupyter Notebooks.
 Laboratory assignments will be completed using Python and related data science packages: NumPy, Pandas, ScipPy, StatsModels, Scikit-learn, Matplotlib, TensorFlow, Keras, PyTorch.

 Prerequisites: MA-262 Probability and Statistics; programming maturity, and the ability to program in Python.